cheul0518/CS528/Lab1/README.md

 <br />
 4. The actual sniffing

-- There are to main techniques for capturing packets: 1)caputre a single packet at a time or 2)enter a loop that waiys for n number of packets to be sniffed before being done.
+- There are two main techniques for capturing packets: 1)caputre a single packet at a time or 2)enter a loop that waiys for n number of packets to be sniffed before being done.
 - Sniff a packet
 ```c
 #include <pcap.h>